-The Company recognizes changes in redemption value immediately as they occur and adjusts the carrying value of redeemable ordinary shares to equal the redemption value at the end of each reporting period.
+Under ASC 480-10-S99, the Company has elected to recognize changes in the redemption value immediately as they occur and adjust the carrying value of redeemable ordinary shares to equal the redemption value at the end of each reporting period.
+This method would view the end of the reporting period as if it were also the redemption date for the security.
 Immediately upon the closing of the Initial Public Offering, the Company recognized the accretion from initial book value to redemption amount value.
 The change in the carrying value of redeemable ordinary shares resulted in charges against additional paid-in capital and accumulated deficit.